-- (2) Notwithstanding the provisions of subsection (1) of this section, provision may be made by any contract referred to in that subsection that if default is made in the payment upon the due date of any sum payable to the money lender under the contract, whether in respect of principal or interest, the money lender shall be entitled to charge simple interest on that sum from the date of the default until the sum is paid at a rate not exceeding the interest rate payable in respect of the principal apart from any default, and any interest so charged shall not be reckoned for the purposes of this Act as part of the interest charged in respect of the loan. - 30.
-Restriction as to obtaining a loan.
-(1) Except as hereinafter in this section provided, it shall not be lawful for any person to charge, recover, or receive directly or indirectly or as a partner with any other person, any moneys - - (a) for or in respect of the making, procuring, negotiating or obtaining of any loan, or of any proposal, application or offer to make, procure, negotiate or obtain any loan, or for or in respect of the collection of repayments of any loan; - (b) for or in respect of any recommendation such person shall make or cause to be made or agree or offer to make or cause to be made that any loan should or may or should not or may not be made to any person; - (c) for or in respect of any report which such person may make or cause to be made or agree or offer to make or cause to be made as to the financial status of any person (hereinafter referred to as "the said person") or as to the suitability of any person (hereinafter also referred to as "the said person") as a person to whom money may be advanced on loan if the said report is to be or may be or is intended to be used as a basis for making or refusing to make a loan to the said person; or - (d) for or in respect of any inquiries which such person may make or cause to be made or agree or offer to make or cause to be made into or concerning the financial status of any person (hereinafter referred to as "the said person") or the suitability of any person (hereinafter also referred to as "the said person"), as a person to whom money may be advanced on loan if the information obtained or to be obtained as a result of such enquiries is to be or may be or is intended to be used as a basis for recommending or refusing to recommend the making of a loan to the said person or as a basis for making any report as to the financial status of the said person as a person to whom money may be advanced on loan:
+(2) Notwithstanding the provisions of subsection (1) of this section, provision may be made by any contract referred to in that subsection that if default is made in the payment upon the due date of any sum payable to the money lender under the contract, whether in respect of principal or interest, the money lender shall be entitled to charge simple interest on that sum from the date of the default until the sum is paid at a rate not exceeding the interest rate payable in respect of the principal apart from any default, and any interest so charged shall not be reckoned for the purposes of this Act as part of the interest charged in respect of the loan.

+- 33. Restriction as to obtaining a loan.
+(1) Except as hereinafter in this section provided, it shall not be lawful for any money lender to charge, recover, or receive directly or indirectly, or as a partner with any other person, any moneys - - (i) for or in respect of the making, procuring, negotiating or obtaining of any loan, or of any proposal, application or offer to make, procure, negotiate or obtain any loan, or for or in respect of the collection of repayments of any loan; - (ii) for or in respect of any recommendation a money lender shall make or cause to be made or agree or offer to make or cause to be made that any loan should or may or should not or may not be made to any person; - (iii) for or in respect of any report which such money lender may make or cause to be made or agree or offer to make or cause to be made as to the financial status of any person (hereinafter referred to as "the said person") or as to the suitability of any person (hereinafter also referred to as "the said person") as a person to whom money may be advanced on loan if the said report is to be or may be or is intended to be used as a basis for making or refusing to make a loan to the said person; or - (iv) for or in respect of any inquiries which a money lender may make or cause to be made or agree or offer to make or cause to be made into or concerning the financial status of any person (hereinafter referred to as "the said person") or the suitability of any person (hereinafter also referred to as "the said person"), as a person to whom money may be advanced on loan if the information obtained or to be obtained as a result of such enquiries is to be or may be or is intended to be used as a basis for making or refusing to make a loan to the said person or as a basis for recommending or refusing to recommend the making of a loan to the said person or as a basis for making any report as to the financial status of the said person as a person to whom money may be advanced on loan: